Mehmed IV Giray: Exile under Islyam (1644–1654)

 Much of Islyam's reign was taken up by the Cossack rebellion against Poland, which began in 1648 and which Crimea supported.
 When Islyam died of natural causes Mehmed was living at Rhodes.

 Second reign (1654–1666)

 He retained Gazi and Adil as kalga and nureddin.
 (Gazi had been kalga under Islyam and also during Mehmed's first reign) When Adil was killed by a fall from a horse, Murad became nureddin.
 (Murad was later khan Murad Giray).
 There was a quarrel between the Mansur and Shirin clans which seems to have been solved by Adil's death, Most of his reign involved the Polish war (below).
-In 1666 Mehmed was deposed because he had sent his son, rather than himself, to Hungary to fight the Hapsburgs and because he had attacked the 'Nogais of Bessarabia' (apparently the Budjak Horde).
+In 1666 (Note: Howorth (1880) has 1665.)
+Mehmed was deposed because he had sent his son, rather than himself, to Hungary to fight the Hapsburgs and because he had attacked the 'Nogais of Bessarabia' (apparently the Budjak Horde).
 He retired to the Shamkhalate of Tarki where he was granted an estate and lived as a dervish.
 He died in 1672 and his ashes were returned to Bakhchisarai for burial.